 Varieties of herbs:

-Other than that, there are numerous different varieties of organic herbs and spices that you can plant in your herb garden and have them offer you many hours of enjoyment.
+Other than that, there are numerous different varieties of organic herbs and spices like Organic Turmeric root Powder that you can plant in your herb garden and have them offer you many hours of enjoyment.
 Herbs such as dill, coriander, and fennel are famous for their ability to add flavor to dishes.
 You can spice up your salads with some the herbs such as basil, rosemary and mint.
 You can spice up simple teas such as jasmine tea by brewing it in a teapot made from unsweetened teas.

 Growing organic herbs: